-- attracting and developing talents by identifying and enhancing each person’s abilities, based on the principle of non-discrimination and equal opportunity;
+- attracting and retaining talents in line with the key skills sought by the Group, based on the principle of non-discrimination and equal opportunity;

 - maintaining employees’ long-term employability by facilitating skills acquisition in order to keep up with the development of job sectors and technologies;

-- ensuring a high level of commitment based on respect for each other, health and well-being at work.
+- ensuring a high level of commitment based on respect for each other and improving quality of life at work.

 Appropriate management of the Group’s workforce

-As of December 31, 2018, the Group had 140,460 employees belonging to 326 employing companies and subsidiaries located in 103 countries.
-At year-end 2018, the countries with the most employees were in descending order France, Poland, the United States, Mexico, Belgium, Germany and China.
+As of December 31, 2019, the Group had 107,776 employees belonging to 321 employing companies located in 102 countries.
+At year-end 2019, the countries with the most employees were, in descending order, France, Mexico, Poland, the United States, Belgium, China and Germany.

 Total’s workforce movements

 Total implements a proactive policy of recruiting young people at the start of their career, regardless of their job sector or background.
-The Group gives them the opportunity to forge a variety of career paths through tailored, continuous training programs designed to improve long-term employability.
+The Group gives them the opportunity to forge a variety of career paths through continuous, tailored training programs designed to improve long-term employability.
 This enables Total to adapt to structural and job sector changes.

-In addition, Total hires more experienced profiles for more specific positions, while offering them long-term career prospects within the Group.
+In addition, Total hires more experienced profiles for positions requesting key skills, while offering them long-term career prospects within the Group.

-The regions that hired the most employees were Latin America (36.7%), mainly in Brazil and Mexico (taking into account the high turnover rate in these countries), Europe excluding France (21.8%), France (14.9%), and Asia (10.6%).
+The regions that hired the most employees were Latin America (45%), mainly Mexico and Brazil (taking into account the high turnover rate in these countries), Europe excluding France (15.6%), France (14.9%), and Asia (10.6%).
 With 50% of Group hires, the Refinery & Chemicals segment is the largest recruiter, mainly within Hutchinson activity, ahead of the Integrated Gas, Renewables & Power segment (29.7%).

 A responsible compensation policy